 We cater for trainees in all of the medical specialties from the end of Foundation (CT1) through to the completion of training and the acquisition of their CCT (Certificate of Completion of Training).

 A message from the Head of School - Dr Peter Hammond As well as being a Physician in Harrogate I am Head of School (HoS) for Health Education England in Yorkshire and the Humber School of Medicine.
 There is a local Deputy HoS in each area –Dr Trevor Rogers (South Yorkshire), Dr Ian Wilson (West Yorkshire) and Professor Sunil Bhandari (East Yorkshire).

 We are one of the largest Schools in the UK and with approximately fifty training programmes we are able to provide comprehensive training across the whole range of specialties, as well as catering for individual requirements.
 Rotation between hospitals is important to broaden clinical experience, and we generally aim to provide rotations between smaller and more peripheral hospitals as well as the larger, central teaching hospitals.

-The training is underpinned by our Systems of Induction, Appraisal and Annual Review (ARCP), together with workplace-based assessments and use of the e-portfolio.
-We consider this website to be a vital link in the communication between the School and our trainees (about one thousand of them in total!), and hope that you will enjoy exploring some of our pages.
+The training is underpinned by our induction, Appraisal and Annual Review (ARCP), together with workplace-based assessments and use of the e-portfolio.
+We consider this website to be a vital link in the communication between the School and our trainees (about one thousand in total!), and we hope that you will enjoy exploring some of our pages.